 "This administration is very committed to nutrition and obesity prevention.
 That commitment runs very deep," said Margo Wootan, a nutrition lobbyist for the Center for Science in the Public Interest, who has pushed for healthier school meals.

-Despite her group's issues with the lunch standards, Patricia Montague, the School Nutrition Association's chief executive, said Kass and "Let's Move" played "an important role in promoting healthier lifestyles for children both at school and at home."
+Despite her group's issues with the lunch standards, Patricia Montague, the School Nutrition Association's chief executive, said Kass and "Let's Move," the first lady's anti-childhood obesity initiative, played "an important role in promoting healthier lifestyles for children both at school and at home."

-Kass will stay involved with "Let's Move," Mrs. Obama's anti-childhood obesity initiative, along with broader efforts to improve childhood nutrition, the White House said.
+Kass will stay involved with "Let's Move," along with broader efforts to improve childhood nutrition, the White House said.

 Testifying to Kass' commitment, former colleague Kristina Schake said Kass spent weekends living the work he did at the White House, including visiting farms, farmers markets and food purveyors.
 "He can talk about different types of lettuce the way other men talk about sports teams," she said.